GWLab-UML/Protocols/Molecular_labwork/Trizol RNA and DNA Extraction Protocol.md

 	- This is a good time to put an aliquot of 8mM NaOH on the heat block
 6. Add 500uL 75% ethanol
 7. Flick each sample until pellet is dislodged and suspended in the solution; briefly vortex sample before incubating for 2-5 minutes at room temperature
-8. Centrifuge at 5,000g for 5 minutes at 4ºC (Program 3)
+8. Centrifuge at 5,000g for 5 minutes at 4ºC
 9. Remove and discard supernatant, going back in with a smaller pipette tip (P200) to remove all excess liquid
 10. Air dry the DNA pellet for 10-15 minutes; do not allow the DNA pellet to dry completely
 	- Go back in with a smaller pipette tip (P20) to extract any remaining ethanol before resuspension